thecharlee12/Twitter-CP-Detector/README.md

 # Twitter-CP-Detector
-This program is strictly for investigative purposes in the hopes that someone at Twitter prevents these links from ending up on the platform
+This program tracks website links that are posted to twitter that lead to access to child exploitation and other illegal content.
+This was written for strictly investigative purposes.

 You can obtain a twitter bearer token here: https://developer.twitter.com/en/portal/dashboard